bitcointranscripts/bitcointranscripts/bitcoinplusplus/sovereignty-edition/building-a-pure-silent-payment-mobile-wallet-challenges-and-hindsight.md

 However, in our case, we don't know what those scripts look like.
 We have to calculate them.
 And we need on chain data for this, or we need this extra piece of data.
-So we need to be able to provide this to the clients.
+So we need to be able to provide this to the light clients.
 And also, another very big problem with silent payments is that, and this is kind of a good thing but also a bad thing, is that silent payments outputs, they look like just any other Taproot output.
 They are just sort of indistinguishable from normal Taproot payments, which is great for privacy, but it also means if I'm a receiver, I don't actually know if a certain transaction, if I look at it, I don't immediately know if it's a payment that is coming for me.
 The only way for me to figure that out is by assuming, OK, imagine if this was a payment that comes to me.